tanvividyala/cloudflare-pm-assignment/README.md

 * Critical issues requiring attention
 * Supporting user quotes in context

-A PM can also perform natural language search to find semantically similar feedback even when wording is different.
+A user can also perform natural language search to find semantically similar feedback even when wording is different.

----

 ## How a PM Would Use This